Learning Management System LMS): What is it?

 Measurability of the learning success

-- All-in-one platform: a central, digital learning space that combines all formats from face-to-face events to e-learning under one roof
+- All-in-one platform: a centralized digital learning space that brings together all formats—from in-person classes to e-learning —under one roof

-- Legally compliant compliance management: automated documentation and reminders for mandatory training courses with seamless record keeping
+- Legally compliant compliance management: automated documentation and reminders for mandatory training with complete record-keeping

-- Intuitive user interface: modern design, adaptable to your corporate design and usable on all end devices
+- Intuitive user interface: modern design, customizable to match your corporate identity, and compatible with all devices

-- Comprehensive education controlling: transparent learning progress monitoring and detailed reporting functions in a clear dashboard
+- Comprehensive educational analytics: transparent tracking of learning progress and detailed reporting features in a clear dashboard

-- Future-proof technology: cloud-based solution with standardized interfaces for seamless integration into your IT landscape
+- Future-proof technology: a cloud-based solution with standardized interfaces for seamless integration into your IT environment

-- Attractive license models: from €1.49 per user with complete cost control and flexible scaling according to the size of your company
+- Attractive licensing models: starting at €1.49 per user full cost control and flexible scaling to suit your company's size

 The perfect complement to the LMS is the right learning content: